wdcraft01/Prove-It/CONTRIBUTING.md

 and contributions are expected to uphold this code.
 Please report unacceptable behavior to wwitzel@sandia.gov.

+## Asking a Question

+Just want to ask a question?
+Don't open an issue.
+Instead, consider …

 ## Python Code

 Prove-It is based on Python and all Python code should conform as much as